What to Eat After a Workout to Lose Weight

-One of my clients used to reward herself with a 500 calorie milk shake after a 250 calorie workout because she believed she deserved it.
+Most people are very hungry after a workout and want to eat everything in sight.
+Thus, it is important to plan a healthy snack.
+One of my clients used to reward herself with a 500 calorie milkshake after a 250 calorie workout because she believed she deserved it.
 Don't fall into the calorie trap of allowing yourself to eat anything and any amount that you want just because you exercised.

 If you are trying to lose weight, choose water alone.
 If you need a little flavor, pour 1/8 cup of juice into your 16 oz. water bottle.
-Do not defeat your weight loss goals, by drinking your calories during and after exercising.
+Do not defeat your weight loss goals by drinking your calories during and after exercising.

 Research demonstrates that those who exercise on a consistent basis have a greater chance of maintaining weight loss.
 Thus, plan ahead and make healthy post workout snack choices to help meet your weight loss goals.